-You’re going to love this Golden Roasted Cauliflower Buddha Bowl recipe made by yours truly.
+You're going to love this Golden Roasted Cauliflower Buddha Bowl recipe from My Darling Vegan.
 Turmeric roasted cauliflower served with quick pickled cabbage, sautéed Swish Chard, and cheesy chickpeas all served with a lemon cashew cream for a wholesome and hearty meal.

 This quick and easy Mexican Nourish Bowl from Rainbow Nourishments is a classic!
 It's a perfect combination of grains, vegetables, proteins, and healthy fats (yay, avocado!).
 Spiced to perfection for a delicious meal that will satisfy and energize you throughout the day.